• Skip to primary navigation

 First you'll season and brown the meat in a hot pan, then add to your crock pot.

-Next, mix the ranch dressing ingredients, then pour them into the crock pot.
+Next, mix the ranch dressing ingredients, then pour them into the crock pot on top of the roast.

 Add the pepperoncini peppers, beef broth, and a stick of butter.